naheim/rTutorials/manipulatedf.md

 ### Variable questions:
 1. Let's say you have a matrix named bestData.
 How would you get the value stored in the 7<sup>th</sup> column, 12<sup>th</sup> row?

-2. Lets say you have a vector called beanHeights.
+2. Let's say you have a vector called beanHeights.
 It has 4 values, each representing the height of your bean plants in feet.
 You want to convert the heights to inches.
 How would you go about doing that with the shortest bit of code?

-3. Lets say you also have a vector with 4 values called beanHeightsJune that has your bean plant heights from June.
+3. Let's say you also have a vector with 4 values called beanHeightsJune that has your bean plant heights from June.
 How would you go about calculating the June heights as a proportion of their heights today?

 ## <a name="writing"></a>Writing Scripts--Start off with Good Habits!